 What groups participate in the Common Read?

-Individual College of Arts and Sciences Departments; Advising; Academic Foundations Seminar; Delphi Program; Composition Program; UWF Book Club; High School Articulation Conference; and Orientation.
+Individual Departments within the College of Arts, Social Sciences and Humanities; Advising; Academic Foundations Seminar; Delphi Program; Composition Program; UWF Book Club; High School Articulation Conference; and Orientation.

 How do I get a copy of the book?